 Charlie (18) – Kites changed me!
 They taught me to be independent.
 I like my flat very much and I have made it my home.
 My girlfriend may move in soon.

-Joe (19) – Kites showed me how to find a job (through carers, job agents, & Job Centre), as my Social Worker won’t fund a return to college.
+Joe (19) – Kites showed me how to find a job (through carers, job agents, and Job Centre), as my Social Worker won’t fund a return to college.
 I learned how to look after myself and to realise who my friends are, so I won’t make wrong judgements in the future.
 And they taught me ‘Don’t put yourself first – think of others’.
 And I do!

 Ian (19) – Being here in my current flat has got me thinking about life at Kites over the last few years.
 They taught me manners and respect for others.
 I do miss the staff.
 The therapy helped a lot – the last year towards the end was best.
 I understood more about what had happened, and we were able to move on to talk about other things than sexual offending.
-But I learned about ACE in Probation – Avoid, Control, Escape, and I still use that now.
+But I learned about ACE in Probation - Avoid, Control, Escape - and I still use that now.
 I liked the School and both that and going to college were good for me.